drasch/resume/resume.md

 ### Experience

 Infinia ML : *VP of Engineering* - __2017-present__
-- Created a new engineering team and grew to 8 members (in addition to adding a CISO)
+- Created a new engineering team and grew to 8 members (in addition to adding a CISO).
-- Led development of Software Guidelines and forged relationships between Data Science and Engineering teams along with training programs involving Engineers as both teacher and student
+- Led development of Software Guidelines and forged relationships between Data Science and Engineering teams along with training programs involving Engineers as both teacher and student.
-- Vastly improved quality of software deliverables to clients on 20 successful projects include reproducible builds, automated testing, APIs, logging, and metrics
+- Vastly improved quality of software deliverables to clients on 20 successful projects include reproducible builds, automated testing, APIs, logging, and metrics.
 - Led development of software libraries to enable each phase of our projects with clients including Data Analysis, Development, and Deployment of Machine Learning Models

 3 Birds Marketing : *CTO* - __2015-2016__